kevinkenzhao/InfantIncubatorSimulator/Vulnerabilities.md

 ```

 The success of the attack rests on commands being transmitted in plaintext and the absence of a mechanism to verify that the intended command was not modified in-transit.

+### Replay Attack

+Although encryption and hashing may prevent an attacker from learning meaningful information from packet traffic or passing modified content as genuine, they do not prevent the replay of captured UDP traffic.

 ## "So you think you have signed out...": Lack of Identity